python/python-docs-zh-cn/README.rst

 zh_CN Translation of the Python Documentation
 =============================================

-All translation are done on transifex. https://www.transifex.com/python-doc/public/
+All translations are done on transifex. https://www.transifex.com/python-doc/public/

 See branch newest for po files fetched from transifex.